OfficeDev/Microsoft-Teams-Samples/samples/bot-sharepoint-list/csharp/README.md

   - Select `SPListBot.csproj` file
   - Press `F5` to run the project

+  # Step 1: Register a new app

+    You need to register a new addin/app in your Sharepoint site, this will generate a ClientID and a Client Secret,  which we will use to authenticate.
+Lets see how to do it.

+    Go to `_layouts/15/appregnew.aspx` under the SP Online site which you want to use as document repository.

-  # Step 1: Know your Tenant ID and Resource ID
+  # Step 2: Know your Tenant ID and Resource ID

     It is very important to know your tenant ID for triggering any kind of service calls.
     You can get your Tenant ID, Resource Id by following below points: